casavo/tech-learning/dataScience.md

 ### Data Architect

 **Data Architecture** is the discipline of designing the overall structure of Data in a company.
-This includes where data is ingested in the system, how is processed, where is stored, how long is retained and who is able to access, ...
+This includes where data is ingested in the system, how is processed, where is stored, how long is retained and who is able to access and so on.

-The **Data Architect** talks with business stakeholder, data scientist, data engineer and tech people to design the Data pipeline according to everyone's requirements.
+The **Data Architect** talks with business stakeholder, data scientist, data engineer and tech people to design the Data pipeline flow according to everyone's requirements.

 ### Other roles

 Many other roles are listed especially on the big companies org charts.
 Data Steward, Data Analysts, Data Governance, Big Data Engineer.
 Some of them exist because of the special needs of the company.
-The other could easily fit the other three roles and usually represents a specialization.
+The others could easily fit the other three roles and usually represents a specialization.

 ## What are tools and metodologies used in Data Science?